-- ½ teaspoon dried thyme (or 1.5 tablespoon of freshly minced thyme, plus more for garnish, if desired)
+- ½ teaspoon dried thyme (or 1.5 tablespoon of freshly minced thyme leaves, plus more for garnish, if desired)

 - If you have a food processor, you can process your carrot, celery, onion and garlic in that.
 Otherwise, finely chop.

 - Add minced carrot, celery, onion and garlic.
 Season with ¼ tsp of salt.
-Stir and cook 8 to 10 minutes or until softened.
-Remove from pot for use later.
+Cook, stirring often, for 8 to 10 minutes or until softened.
+Transfer the veggies to a plate and set aside.

 - Cook for about 12 to 15 minutes or until mushrooms have cooked down and released much of their water.
 Note: let them cook, undisturbed, for 5 minutes before stirring them.
 Season with ¼ teaspoon each of salt and pepper.
-Remove ½ cup of the cooked mushrooms to a small bowl and set aside.
+Transfer ½ cup of the cooked mushrooms to a small bowl and set aside.

 - Pour in broth, cream, cooked carrot mixture and remaining ¾ teaspoon of salt, ½ teaspoon of pepper and thyme.
 Stir and bring to a light simmer for about 8 to 10 minutes.
 Don't boil.

 - Stir in reserved ½ cup of mushrooms (leave some aside, if you like, for garnish).

-- Portion, garnish with reserved mushrooms, thyme, a drizzle of olive and freshly cracked pepper (if desired).
+- Upon serving, garnish (if desired) with reserved mushrooms, thyme, a drizzle of olive and freshly cracked pepper.
 Enjoy!